Not sure where to start? Start Here!

 Scholarships are awarded to students based off of their grades.
 It is important to understand what makes you eligible for a scholarship, how to renew (keep) your scholarship as well as how to apply for scholarships outside of Trent University.
 You can find all of this information on our page at: https://www.trentu.ca/studentfinances/scholarships-awards-bursaries/entrance-scholarships.

-Often overlooked by students, a bursary is FREE money that comes from Trent and its donor community.
-Bursaries are awarded to students who are in Financial Need and have submitted a bursary application on the myTrent portal.
-The application is posted the first week of EVERY semester on the myTrent portal.
+Sometimes overlooked by students, a bursary is FREE money that comes from Trent and its donor community.
+Bursaries are awarded to students based on financial need and requires submitting a bursary application via the myTrent portal.
+The application is posted the first week of every term on the myTrent portal for students taking classes that semester.
 Bursaries are smaller amounts of money compared to OSAP or Scholarships but are a great opportunity for a little extra funding when students are in need.
-The deadlines for bursaries are as follows:
+Our bursaries are open for application during these times: